Rajzel Żychlińsky

 Rajzel Żychlińsky (July 27, 1910 – June 13, 2001) was a Polish-born writer of poetry in Yiddish.
 She published seven collections over six decades.
-Her first two collections were published in Warsaw in 1936 and 1939, just prior to World War II.
+Her first two collections were published in Warsaw, Poland in 1936 and 1939, just prior to World War II.
 She survived the war by fleeing eastward to the Soviet Union, but many members of her immediate family were murdered in the Holocaust.
 Her postwar poetry, mostly written in the United States, was strongly influenced by these events.

 Biography

 Żychlińsky was born in Gąbin, Poland to Mordechai Żychlińsky and Debora Żychlińska (née Appel).
 Both her parents were Jewish.
 Her mother in particular was devout and descended from a family from which many rabbis had emerged. Żychlińsky completed public grade school in Gąbin in 1923.
 Gąbin had no higher schools for girls, but she continued her education through private tutors.
 By then Żychlińsky was writing poetry in Polish and in Yiddish.
 Her first poem to be published appeared about 1927 in the Folkstsaytung, which was a Yiddish-language daily newspaper in Warsaw, Poland's largest city.
 In the early 1930s, Żychlińsky moved to Włocławek; she worked there in an orphanage.
 By 1936 she was working at a bank in Warsaw.
 Her first book of poems, Lider [Poems], was published in 1936 by the Yiddish PEN Club.
 It had an introduction by one of her mentors, the noted Polish poet and playwright Itzik Manger.
 In 1937, she won the Reuben Ludwig Award of the Yiddish-American literary publication Inzikh.
 In early 1939 her second book, Der regn zingt [The Rain Sings], was published in Warsaw.

 Germany initiated World War II by invading Poland from the west on September 1, 1939, and the Soviet Union invaded from the east sixteen days later. Żychlińsky and friends hired a cab and, for an extraordinary payment of 400 złoty, had the driver drive them east to the Bug River.
 There she had a boat take her across the river into the zone of Soviet-occupied Poland, near Białystok.
-Most of the poet's family remained in the German-occupied zone.
-Her mother, three siblings, and other family members ultimately perished in the gas chambers of the Chełmno extermination camp.
+Most of the poet's family remained in the German-occupied zone. Żychlińsky's mother, along with her sister Chaneh, her brothers Yakov and Dovid, and their children, were ultimately murdered in the gas chambers of the Treblinka and Chełmno extermination camps.
 She lived in Lvov (L’viv) for a time.
 She then moved to Kolomyya, where she lived with the Kanter family.
 In January, 1941 she married Isaac Kanter.
 Isaac Kanter was a well-read psychiatrist who also wrote; he knew Żychlińsky from Warsaw.
 The German invasion of the Soviet Union commenced in June, 1941. Żychlińsky and her husband fled eastward again, ultimately landing near Kazan.
 Isaac Kanter served as a doctor in the Soviet army during the war.
 On February 15, 1943, their son, Marek, was born.